hmc-cs111-spring2016/what-is-a-DSL/my-dsl.md

 _Identify one potential benefit of the DSL: how is a programmer's life or a company's bottom line made easier by the existence of this language?_

 Combined with a parsing program, ABC notation is likely the fastest method of transcribing simple musical scores.
-Notating music directly with TeX is cumbersome, and using traditional GUI-based notation programs such as Sibelius or Finale requires using the mouse and memorizing various keyboard shortcuts.
-ABC notation doesn't require you to move from the keyboard and each musical symbol, for the most part, is represented by a single ASCII character (in TeX, each musical symbol requires multiple ASCII characters).
+Notating music directly with TeX is cumbersome, as each musical symbol requires the entering of multiple characters, and using traditional GUI-based notation programs such as Sibelius or Finale requires the combination of the mouse and various keyboard shortcuts.
+ABC notation doesn't require you to move from the keyboard and each musical symbol, for the most part, is represented by a single ASCII character.
 An experienced user of ABC notation can transcribe a simple score in the time it takes to type a paragraph.
 [Example](http://abcnotation.com/getResource/downloads/text_/by-way-of-the-dow.abc?a=thesession.org/tunes/8649.no-ext/0001)

 # Drawbacks
 _Identify one potential drawback of the DSL: what does a programmer or company